 Elder Academies are characterised by cross-sectoral collaboration and inter-generational harmony, and aim to promote continuous learning among elders, encourage them to widen their social networks, maintain physical and mental well-being and foster sense of worthiness while acquiring knowledge.
 These apart, it also seeks to promote inter-generational harmony, civic education and cross-sectoral collaboration.
-In the 2016-17 academic year, there are about 130 EAs in primary, secondary and tertiary institutions throughout the territory.
+In the 2019-20 academic year, there are about 160 EAs in primary, secondary and post-secondary institutions throughout the territory.

 Compared to other elder learning models elsewhere, our elder academies put much emphasis on "inter-generational harmony".
 We encourage young students to participate in voluntary work for the elder academies, such as acting as young teachers or assisting in the operation of the elder academies.
 Through participating in elder academies, elders can learn new technology and knowledge to keep pace with the times while young students can get to know more about elders and learn from their valuable life experiences.
 More importantly, the Scheme can promote mutual understanding to achieve inter-generational harmony.